-Have you always wanted to know how to build a wine cellar in your home?
-Maybe convert a closet or a little niche under the stairs?
-We can help with everything you need – big or small – to build your dream wine cellar in any size space.
+Have you always wanted to know how to build a wine cellar?
+Maybe convert a closet or under the stairs?
+With over 25+ years of experience, WineRacks.com is here to help build your dream wine cellar in any size space, on any size budget.

 There are basically two types of wine cellars

-- Passive Wine Cellar – no environmental temperature or humidity control
+- Passive Wine Cellar: no environmental temperature/ humidity control

-- Active Wine Cellar – active environmental control of temperature and humidity
+- Active Wine Cellar: environmental control of temperature/ humidity

 Ideal Wine Cellar Conditions & Requirements